 Members of the public can search for NGS well sites that have been hydraulically fractured and see what substances were used to fracture the well.

-Other resources include links to further information on natural gas from shale, and OGP fact sheets.
+Other resources include links to further information on natural gas from shale, and IOGP fact sheets.